 For Pre-Camp / Mini-Maxon, the check-in window for campers & their guardian begins at 4:00 p.m. on the Wednesday.
 Please know that early arrivals will be instructed to wait for the check-in window.
 Departure is at 9:00 a.m. on Saturday.
 DuBose is in the Central Daylight Time zone.

 Q: Can kids who are non-Episcopalians come to Camp?

-Yes – Camp Gailor-Maxon is a welcoming and inclusive Christian community, and there have been many campers over the years from other denominations who have felt completely comfortable and welcome.
+Yes – Camp Gailor-Maxon is a welcoming and inclusive Christian community, and there have been many campers over the years from other denominations who have felt completely comfortable.
 We worship together using the Book of Common Prayer, and our program encourages kids to explore their faith honestly and without pressure.

 Q: What is the food like?